 Using tornado statistics provided by the National Climatic Data Center, here we explore the relationship of selected tornado characteristics with hour of the day, month of the year, from year to year, etc. This was part of a Capstone project by Michael Patrick, a senior (2011) in the Department of Atmospheric Science at the University of Illinois.
-The plots by year have been updated through 2013.
+Nearly all the plots have been updated through 2016.
+Click any plot to enlarge.

 Figure 1.
-Click to enlarge.
-This plot shows the number of tornadoes per year from 1950 to 2013.
+This plot shows the number of tornadoes per year from 1950 to 2016.
 The apparent upward trend over time is due largely to better tornado reporting since the mid 1990s due to better radar and spotter networks.
 This issue is discussed in more detail on the tornado trends page.

 Figure 4.
 This plot shows the number of tornadoes by month in Illinois.
 About 66 percent of all historical events occurred in April, May, and June.
 However, tornadoes can occur at any time in Illinois.
 Please take tornado watches and warnings seriously, regardless of the month.

 Figure 6.
 This plot shows the number of tornado-related injuries by month for Illinois.
 April is the worst month for injuries.
 April has a high frequency of tornadoes, deaths, and injuries.
 The number of deaths and injuries drop sharply in May and June even though the number of tornadoes is nearly as high as May and June.
 This may be due in part to better preparation and response to tornado watches and warnings as the season progresses.

 Figure 7.
 This plot shows the number of tornadoes by the time of day in Illinois.
 Tornadoes rarely occurred in Illinois between midnight and noon.
 However, the numbers rapidly increase each hour in the afternoon.
 They peak at 5 pm and decline through the rest of the evening.